 Around the world, you have been asking "Can you make this design without prongs or clasps?"
 Of course, under traditional jewelry manufacturing process, this was never possible...
 Until now.

-The Floeting Diamond is a revolutionary way to set solitaire diamond jewelry without any claws, clasps or overarching metal disrupting the face up view of the diamond.
-The Floeting Diamond technology allows the diamond to visually float above the jewelry while also securing it in a setting that is over 20% stronger than traditional settings and maximising its light return.
+The Floeting® Diamond is a revolutionary way to set solitaire diamond jewelry without any claws, clasps or overarching metal disrupting the face up view of the diamond.
+The Floeting® Diamond technology allows the diamond to visually float above the jewelry while also securing it in a setting that is incredibly robust and maximises light return.
 Continue reading to learn more.

 Strength and Durability

 One of the world’s premier science and engineering institutes, Callaghan Innovation, has conducted extensive independent testing to confirm the strength of The Floeting® Diamond setting.
 In a side load test undertaken at a 50° angle, The Floeting® Diamond was proven to be exceptionally strong.
 In a side load stress test undertaken at a 90° angle, The Floeting® Diamond setting was completely unaffected at 77N.